athanasis/hello-world/README.md

 ### Install XAMPP

 Install XAMPP and choose Apache, MySQL, PHP and phpMyAdmin as the only components to be installed.
 Choose an installation folder  where you have full access.
 If IIS is already used in your machine, open services.msc and disable the World Wide Web Publishing Service (W3svc).
 Ensure that both Apache and MySQL are running.
-Go to http://localhost/phpmyadmin/index.php?lang=en and click on #User accounts#.
+Go to http://localhost/phpmyadmin/index.php?lang=en and click on User accounts.
+Click the Edit privileges link of the root user name of the localhost host name and change the password of the user.
+Open the C:\xampp\phpMyAdmin\config.inc.php file and set the password in the $cfg['Servers'][$i]['password'] variable.

 ### Install Python